 - 1MPACT House - Stratford Heights

 - Audre Lorde Social Justice House - Stratford Heights

 - Dr. P. E Abercrumbie LLC (ALLC) - Turner Hall

 - ELLC (College of Engineering and Applied Science) - Calhoun Hall & Turner Hall

 - Lindner College of Business - Morgens Hall

-Currently, the Audre Lorde Social Justice House is the only LLC that is open for first years and returning students.
+Currently, the 1MPACT House, Audre Lorde Social Justice House, and Bearcats Abroad are the only LLCs that is open for first years and returning students.

 Review the specific Living-Learning Community to find out more on how to apply.
 For some, you will be able to select the community on your housing application.

 Applying for a Living-Learning Community will be a step within your general housing application.

 Information about housing, such as how to apply, the cost of housing, room types, etc., may be found on this website, or you can call 513-556-6461.